sunnyghodeswar/crashless/README.md

   res.json(user);
 });

+// Add error middleware (MUST be last) app.use(crashlessMiddleware);

 app.listen(3000);
 ```

 That's it!
-Your app is now crashless. 🎉
+Your app is now crashless **and observable**. 🎉

+- Visit `http://localhost:3000/crashless` for the dashboard
+- Visit `http://localhost:3000/metrics.json` for JSON metrics
+- Visit `http://localhost:3000/metrics/prometheus` for Prometheus format

 ### Try It Online